PacificBiosciences/FALCON/docs/faq.rst

 Also, one needs to consider that FALCON_unzip was designed to phase the plant and fungal genomes in the 2016 Nature Methods paper above, but many people have successfully used it to help phase their genome of interest.
-But as always with software on the internet, your mileage may vary.
+But as always with free software on the internet, your mileage may vary.

 Why does FALCON have trouble assembling my amplicon data?